 Until the systemwide effort began in February, 72 schools out of Baltimore's 205 had separated paper, bottles and cans from other garbage.
 The announcement, held at Highlandtown Elementary/Middle School, was met with applause from students who have been working to expand recycling this year.

-Stephanie Rawlings-Blake and schools CEO Andrés Alonso made the announcement, second- and third-grade students clad in green T-shirts held handmade signs on the front steps of Highlandtown.
+As Mayor Stephanie Rawlings-Blake and schools CEO Andrés Alonso made the announcement, second- and third-grade students clad in green T-shirts held handmade signs on the front steps of Highlandtown.

 "[Recycling] helps the earth, and the grass grows," said student Joseph Smith.